agougher/geminus/README.md

 ## Overview

 Functions in this package provide an easy way for sending basic requests to Google’s Gemini API.
-The functions here build off our paper testing the reliability of an earlier version of the LLM to extract information from the scientific literature (see [here](https://doi.org/10.1038/s44185-024-00043-9) for more details).
+The functions here build off our work testing the reliability of an earlier version of the LLM to extract information from the scientific literature (see [here](https://doi.org/10.1038/s44185-024-00043-9) for more details).